 “I don’t think you want any more miracles to upset Dr Marier.”

 “How about a secular song?”

-“After lunch, let me teach you a song that might work,” I suggested.
+“After lunch, let me teach you a song that might work,” I suggest.
 “I need an excuse to skip Jack’s study group.”

-“May Tim come to the Christmas pageant” Kevin asked.
+“May Tim come to the Christmas pageant” Kevin asks.

-“Certainly,” Dr Marier threw caution to the wind.
+“Certainly,” Dr Marier throws caution to the wind.
 “He was instrumental in starting you boys on guitar.”

-“I’m really looking forward to it,”” I smiled at them.
+“I’m really looking forward to it,”” I smile at them.
 “Still playing Pink Floyd?”

 “It’s too emotional for us.
 We’re doing dance music for the party.
 That’s more fun.”